CodeCommission/linklet-examples/json-body-parsing/README.md

 ## The idea behind the example

-Shows how to get data posted to your microservice using async/await.
+Shows how to get JSON data posted to your microservice using async/await.

 [Live Example](https://linklet-json-body-parsing.cloud.dropstack.run)